ptv-logistics/Log4ALA/README.md

 name;Id=123" you will run into a format conflict normally you expect to get Err_s:"throws exception = exception name" but for the Err key in the log message you will get Err_s:"throws" and MiscMsg_s:"exception exception name" and Id_d:123 as custom fields in Azure Log Analytics because of the keyValue separator char "=" contained in the value itself.
 To avoid this behaviour e.g. set the properties keyValueSeparator to "[=]" and keyValuePairSeparator to "[;]" and now your log message should look like "Err[=]throws exception = exception name[;]Id[=]123".
+10. Disable the MiscMessageFieldName of the coreFieldNames property (default is MiscMessageFieldName="MiscMsg") as custom field prefix with the property disableAnonymousPropsPrefix (true/false default is false) in case of using anonymous types as log message e.g. with alaLogger2.Info(new { Id=$"log-{i}", Message=$"test-{i}", Num=i, IsEnabled=true }) wich will lead to the following Azure Log Analytics Custom Fields: MiscMsg_Id_s, MiscMsg_Message_s, MiscMsg_Num_d, MiscMsg_IsEnabled_b to log without prefix set disableAnonymousPropsPrefix=true and you will get the custom fields Id_s, Message_s, Num_d, IsEnabled_b without MiscMsg_ prefix.